patrickfay/ski-tracker/app/theme/README.md

 # Theme

-This directory will hold SASS files that will contain all custom styling rules for this application.
+This directory holds SASS files that will contain all custom styling rules for this application.

 All styling rules within this directory will be wrapped in the file **`theme.scss`**.
-This file will be interpreted to css and stored in **`../app.style.css`**
+This file will be interpreted to css and stored in the dist directory.

-This process will occur each time the command `gulp dev` is run from the root of this application.
-That command will also watch for changes to any sass files and will reinterpret the files to css each time a change is detected.
+**NOTE** - The files within this directory are used 'globally' within this application.
+If you are looking for styling for a specific component, look within that specific components directory.

 ## Theme Dir Structure